-What You Should Know About Bankruptcy and Your Credit
+What You Should Know About Bankruptcy And Your Credit

 Bankruptcy and Your CreditUnfortunately, 2021 hasn’t been a good year for many people financially.
 The tough economy has led to furloughs and layoffs, leaving people in a disastrous financial position.
 Even if you’re lucky enough to have been able to return to work, you may find that you’re still faced with a reduction in pay or hours.